tanducmai/myportfolio/content/posts/database-conceptual-design.md

 1. **One-to-One** (`1:1`)

 - Every object is associated with at most one of the other object.
-- When we see this relationship, we need to put either of the PKs into the other table as a FK.
+- When we see this relationship, we need to put either of the PK into the other table as a FK.
   - It does not matter which way it goes.
+  - Nevertheless, in the case where there is one side that has the 0 occurence, then that side will store the FK referencing the other side's PK.

 ![One-to-One Multiplicity](/images/database-conceptual-design/one-to-one-1.png)
 ![One-to-One Multiplicity](/images/database-conceptual-design/one-to-one-2.png)